World of Freelancers contains affiliate links. If you make a purchase through these links, I will earn a commission at

 Freelancers have many advantages in work and in life.
 Unfortunately, one of these advantages is not taxes.
 As a matter of fact, taxes are probably the only disadvantage of working for yourself.

 The tax situation for self-employed Americans is quite different from that of employees.
-I am not a tax expert and do not even do my own taxes, but I have been a freelancer all my life and I have succeeded pretty well with money.
+I am not a tax expert and do not even do my own taxes, but I have been a freelancer all my life and I have done pretty well with money.
 So I do understand enough to give you some very basic info about taxes for freelancers.

 Very Basic Info about Taxes for Freelancers